napi-rs/website/docs/concepts/types-overwrite.md

 ## `ts_return_type`

-Rewrite the return type of the function, **NAPI-RS** will put the rewritten type into the end of the function signature.
+Rewrite the return type of the function, **NAPI-RS** will add the rewritten type to the end of the function signature.

 ```rust {1} title=lib.rs
 #[napi(ts_return_type="number")]